The Exceptional Set in Goldbach's Problem with two Chen Primes: Introduction

 A key aspect of the transference principle is to use convolutions with Bohr sets to extract a Fourier-close approximant for any function.
 To create a non-negative approximant for $\omega_{\text{Chen}}(n)$, we develop this perspective further in the given additive context and write $f\approx g$ to roughly mean that

 is negligible for all natural numbers $m\leq N$ outside of a power-saving exceptional set.
 See Definition~\ref{def_approx} below for the rigorous definition.
 One way of obtaining approximants is by Fourier analysis.
 In this sense, the major arc contribution in the classical circle method can be seen as approximating the original function, if a sufficient minor arc bound is provided.
-However, our more general perspective allows for more general functions as well as other ways than Fourier-closeness to achieve approximation.
+However, our more general perspective allows on the one hand for different approximants than the major arcs and on the other hand also for other ways than Fourier-closeness to achieve approximation.
 Our main goal is to show that there exists a function $\mathcal{T}(n)\geq 0$ such that

 which makes it possible to restore~\eqref{eq:sievelowerbounds}.